 Please note that adequate funding must be secured for fees and living expenses before registration.

-The 2017 tuition fees for our programmes are detailed on the individual course pages.
-For a complete listing of both 2016/2017 and 2017/2018 tuition fees, please go to:
+The 2018-19 tuition fees for our programmes are detailed on the individual course pages.
+For a complete listing of either the 2017-18 or 2018-19 tuition fees, please follow the links below:

 How to pay your fees